amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-1-arrays.md

 string[] friends = new string[100];
 ```

-The friends array has now been initialized and is capable of storing 100 strings.
-Values of an array are referred to as **elements**.
-The array is only ever capable of storing 100 elements.
-This is a limitation of arrays in that they are not resizable.
-There are other data structures available when you need a collection type that can resize as needed.
+The friends array is now initialized and can store up to 100 strings.
+Each spot in an array is called an element, and right now, all 100 elements of the friends array are empty (holding null).
+One important limitation of arrays is that they are not resizable.
+Once you decide the size of an array, it cannot be changed.
+If you need a structure that can grow or shrink as needed, other data structures might be more suitable.

 ##### Assigning and Accessing Elements in an Array

-Elements in an array are positioned in sequence.
-Their positions are referred to as **indexes**.
-Arrays begin indexing elements at position _0_.
-Therefore, the friends array can index elements of the range between 0 and 99.
+Each element in an array is stored in a specific position, called an **index**.
+C# arrays use zero-based indexing, meaning the first element is at position 0.
+For example, the friends array can hold elements from index 0 to 99 (since its size is 100).

 ```cs
 // Assign element at index 0, or the first index